Kainat-N/FR_Datasets/README.md

 ## Pretrained models

-Too big to put it in supplementary materials.
+Too big to upload it to Github.
 Instead, we put our training logs in the Performance section.
+Will upload the pretrained models to Baidu Netdisk and Google Drive in the future, since the anonymous submission regulations.

 ## Performance